jonCroatanUto/yourMovieBench/README.md

 # yourMovieBench

-This app it show information about the most populare tv shows and movies!!
-I hope you all enjoyed!!!
+This app shows information about the most popular tv shows and movies.
+I hope you like!

-## 🚀 to start
+## 🚀 To start

-to start to ejecuting this code you should:
+To start executing this application you should:

-- Open your terminal in a concret folder
+- Choose a folder in your local machine and open the terminal
-- Ejecute the comand:
+- Run the comand:

 ```
 git clone https://github.com/jonCroatanUto/yourMovieBench.git